Y0Coss/docs-fork/pages/account_and_service_management/account_information/faq-account-management/guide.en-gb.md

 ## FAQ

-### Creating an OVHcloud account, loggin in, and securing it
+### Creating an OVHcloud account, logging in, and securing it

 /// details | How do I create an OVHcloud account?